-On a typical day at St Anthony’s School, our girls have a choice of at least 3 extra-curricular activities to choose from.
+On a typical day at St Anthony’s School, our girls have a choice of at least three extra-curricular activities to choose from.

 There are also a wide range of peripatetic classes available including cello, guitar, piano and singing.